plasma-umass/scalene/README.md

 `libscalene.so` in `/usr/lib`; modify the below usage instructions accordingly.

-### Other OSs
+### Linux (all distros) - memory profiling

-For other OSs, build the Scalene library from source by cloning this repository and running `make`.
+For all other Linux distributions, build the Scalene library from source by cloning this repository and running `make`.

 ```
   % make
 ```

 # Usage